holoviz/holoviews/doc/Tutorials/index.rst

   (potentially lower dimensional) region of the available space.

 * `Columnar Data: <Columnar_Data>`_
-  How to work with table-like data, introducing the basics on how the data is stored, how to apply operations to the data and transform into complex visualization easily.
+  How to work with table-like data, including options for storing the data, and how to apply operations to transform the data into complex visualizations easily.

 Supplementary Tutorials